ramcandrews/email.blog/README.md

 ## Roadmap --> 1.0
 ### Getting the platform off of the ground
 1. Convert message subject to blog post title and plain text body to blog post.
+2. Implement tags for posts
+3.Save to a Database
-2. A or B
+4. A or B
-  A. Build templates and configure static site generator.
+  1. (A)Build templates and configure static site generator.
-  B. Build API to serve content to a JAMSTACK client.
+  2. (B)Build API to serve content to a JAMSTACK client.
-3. Integrate markdown and HTML formating from multi-part messages.
+5. Integrate markdown and HTML formating from multi-part messages.
-4. disply inline images in posts.
+6. Disply inline images in posts.
 Display/embed attachments in posts.
-5. Configure email clients to use public key encryption.
+7. Configure email clients to use public key encryption.
 Write or configure module to decrypt messages.
 Authentication will be via public key encryption.

 ## Roadmap 1.0 --> 2.0
 ### AI integration and feature buildout